Syllabus

 In this course, students learn techniques for building, deploying, and maintaining secure systems.
 As computer security is a constantly evolving field, the course places particular emphasis on means to empirically evaluate security technology, processes, and operational practices.
 As security is always in support of a primary activity and resources are limited, the course also places emphasis on strong communications, using evidence and empathy to explain and collaborate on security needs.
 By the end of the course, students should be able to:

-• Understand cybersecurity from a data-driven and economic perspective.
+• Understand cybersecurity from a data-driven and economic perspective, learning to make decisions based on empirical evidence, following good science

-• Account for the impact to humans interacting with a computer system, both when they are attack targets and when the play a role in ensuring the system’s security.
+• Identify key vulnerabilities and threats, especially when considering the impact of humans, both when they are attack targets and when the play a role in ensuring a system’s security

-• Manage security post-deployment – preventing, detecting, mitigating, and recovering from incidents – and gather data to improve future decisions.
+• Manage security operations – preventing, detecting, mitigating, and recovering from incidents – and gather data to improve future posture

-• Make risk-informed decisions: Assess design elements and technologies according to how they mitigate security risk, and prioritize them to minimize risk.
+• Make risk-informed decisions: Assess designs and technologies according to how they mitigate security risk, while leveraging insurance and responding to regulation

-• Communicate effectively and with empathy to key stakeholders about security risks
+• Communicate effectively and with empathy to key stakeholders about security options and recommendations

 Prerequisites